Control noise level of the HDD

 In the audible noise can be divided into two components: the acoustic noise radiated purely by the disk drive and reaching the user by air, and the noise emitted by the case of the computer in which the HDD is installed.
 Not each situation can be characterized by sufficient rigidity and artistry, especially cheap, made of thin steel and riveted somehow quickly.
 Even the operation of super silent disk drives will force to shudder at calls to a disk in such cases.
 At the same time in qualitative cases, the storages with small acoustic characteristics can operate noiselessly.

-Usually, the difference in productivity of average access time at the minimum and maximum value makes 5 ms, i.e. approximately 25%.
-The change of AAM level keeps its operation going on even after power supply turn off.
-In an idle mode, the main sources of noise are bearings of spindle motor and turbulence of air circulating with a high speed in the hermetic block.
+Usually, the difference in the productivity of average access time at the minimum and maximum value makes 5 ms, i.e. approximately 25%.
+The change of the AAM level keeps its operation going on even after the power supply turns off.
+In an idle mode, the main sources of noise are bearings of spindle motor and turbulence of air circulating with high speed in the hermetic block.
 It is impossible to get rid of this type of noise since the rate of rotation of magnetic disks is constant.